nasa-nccs-hpda/pytorch-caney/USER_GUIDE_IMAGE.md

 * Bottom Left: MOD021KM v6.1 cropped image chip using MODIS bands [0, 2, 1] (truth).
 * Bottom Right:  The randomly generated reconstruction mask, which masks 60% of the original image.
-* Top Right: The same images with the mask applied.
+* Top Right: The same image as bottom left with the mask applied.
 * Top Left: The reconstructed images produced by the model.
 These examples illustrate the model’s ability to preserve structural detail and reconstruct heterogeneous features, such as cloud textures and land-cover transitions, with high fidelity.

 ![Reconstruction results:](image.png)